 A future of disruption?

-"Infrastructural investment across Europe and the U.S. has been poor, and our power generation systems are more fragile than most people think," said Matthewman.
+"Infrastructural investment across Europe and the U.S. has been poor, and our power generation systems are more fragile than most people think," Matthewman told the Guardian in 2014.
 "The vulnerability of our electricity systems is highlighted by one particular blackout which took place in Italy in 2003, when the whole nation was left without power because of two fallen trees.
 This reality is particularly alarming when you consider the world's increasing dependency on electricity."

-The fragility of the electrical grid will come as no surprise to folks who experienced the recent blackouts in the Northeast.
-How we choose to respond will determine what happens next.
+The fragility of the U.S. electrical grid will come as no surprise to folks who experienced the 2014 Northeast blackouts, for example, or to the tens of millions who have endured long-term power outages wrought by hurricanes in recent years.
+How we choose to respond, however, will determine what happens next.

 A confluence of technologies

 While critics of renewable energy warn of intermittent supply, there's been a great deal of work to ensure that renewables can keep the lights on when the sun doesn't shine.
 From distributed and utility-scale battery storage to smart homes, microgrids and demand response technology, there are technologies on the horizon that could at least help reduce our vulnerability to blackouts, if not craft a more resilient, sophisticated energy system than what we have now.

 We also need to get serious about using a lot less energy.
 But progress is already underway.
 In a 2014 op-ed for LiveScience, Seth Shulman of the Union of Concerned Scientists argued that efficiency and conservation measures over the last decade are a little-discussed success story: